|||Howard Liu, MD

 Dr. Keeler joined the Behavioral Health Education Center of Nebraska as the Director of Educational Design in June of 2013.
-Dr. Keeler’s area of research interest is in health promotion, prevention and advocacy, with a particular interest in adolescent health behaviors.
+Dr. Keeler’s research interests are in health promotion, prevention and advocacy, with a particular interest in adolescent health behaviors.

-Additionally, Dr. Keeler has experience with online nursing instruction curriculum development and deployment through her work as nurse planner with the UNMC CON CNE office, which entails collaboration with multiple medical and professional disciplines to develop and implement continuing education programs.
+Additionally, Dr. Keeler has experience with online nursing instruction curriculum development and deployment through her work as nurse planner with the UNMC College of Nursing Continuing Nursing Education office, which entails collaboration with multiple medical and professional disciplines to develop and implement continuing education programs.
 She provides educational design structure and content support for programs across the state of Nebraska and beyond.
 She is a graduate of iLEAD, the university-wide leadership academy, in which her focus was the promotion of a web-based repository for exemplar strategies for nursing education.

 Ambassador Program Coordinator

-Ann Kraft joined the BHECN team in July, 2013 as Program Coordinator for BHECN Ambassador Program.
-BHECN launched the Ambassador Program in April, 2012 to create a pipeline of rural Nebraska students interested in behavioral health.
+BHECN launched the Ambassador Program in April 2012 to create a pipeline of rural Nebraska students interested in behavioral health.
+Ann Kraft joined the BHECN team in July, 2013 as program coordinator for BHECN Ambassador Program.
 The Ambassador Program offers rural training experiences and mentorship opportunities to Nebraska students at the high school, college, and professional level.